Fire Safety Agreement: Flame Effects in Camps

 • Leading crew in both daily and post-event clean-up efforts.

-The post-event clean-up includes pickup and removal of any materials left on the playa after dismantling the artwork, including any fuel or chemical residue, loose parts, pyrotechnic debris and any other MOOP (Matter Out Of Place) on site.
+The post-event clean-up includes pickup and removal of any materials left on the playa after dismantling the artwork, including any fuel or chemical residue, loose parts, pyrotechnic debris and any other matter out of place (MOOP) on site.
 This includes any materials buried under the playa surface.
 All MOOP removed must be packed out of Black Rock City.

 Fire Art Safety Plan — Required Documentation